Macross

 Macross (マクロス, Makurosu) is a Japanese science fiction mecha anime media franchise, created by Studio Nue (most prominently mecha designer, writer and producer Shōji Kawamori) and Artland in 1982.
 The franchise features a fictional history of Earth and the human race after the year 1999, as well as the history of humanoid civilization in the Milky Way.
-It consists of four TV series, nine movies, six OVAs, and multiple light novel and manga series, all sponsored by Big West, in addition to 40 video games set in the Macross universe, two crossover games, and a wide variety of physical merchandise.
+It consists of four TV series, nine movies, six OVAs, and multiple light novel and manga series, all produced and sponsored by Big West, in addition to 40 video games set in the Macross universe, two crossover games, and a wide variety of physical merchandise.

 Within the series, the term Macross is used to denote the main capital ship.
 This theme began in the original Macross, Super Dimension Fortress Macross.

-"Overtechnology" refers to the scientific advances discovered in an alien starship ASS-1 (Alien Star Ship-One later renamed Super Dimension Fortress-One Macross) that crashed on South Ataria island.
+"Overtech" refers to the scientific advances discovered in an alien starship ASS-1 (Alien Star Ship-One later renamed Super Dimension Fortress-One Macross) that crashed on South Ataria island.
 Humans were able to reverse engineer the technology to create the mecha (variable fighters and destroids), faster-than-light space fold drive for starships and other advanced technologies that the series features.